rebane2001/aimobs/README.md

-# AIMobs
+# Chat-with-NPC
+Chat-with-NPC allow players to interact and talk to specific entities under specific prompts (for use in RPG maps).

+This mode is a fork of [AIMobs](https://github.com/rebane2001/aimobs) by [rebane2001](https://github.com/rebane2001) and [Eianex](https://github.com/Eianex).

 AIMobs is a mod that lets you chat with Minecraft mobs and other entities by creating prompts and using the OpenAI API.
+This mod has the following changes:

+- The mod is now a server-side mod, so it can be used in multiplayer servers.
+- ...... (to be continued)

 ### Requirements
-- Minecraft 1.19.4
+- Minecraft 1.19.*
 - Fabric
 - Fabric API

+**The mod is still being modified.** The information below is from the original README.md file of AIMobs.

+---

 ### Usage
 After installing the mod, grab your OpenAI API key from [here](https://beta.openai.com/account/api-keys), and set it with the `/aimobs setkey <key>` command.